Iowa Hawkeyes football: Logos and uniforms

 The Iowa Athletic Director has okayed only seven stickers on the helmets from 1985 to the present.
-The first was in 1985, when a gold disk appeared, with the black letters "ANF," which stands for America Needs Farmers.
-This sticker had remained in place until 1992 when the NCAA required teams to remove ‘excessive’ decals.
+The first was in 1985, when a gold disk appeared, with the black letters "ANF", which stands for America Needs Farmers.
+This sticker had remained in place until 1992 when the NCAA required teams to remove 'excessive' decals.
 However, it was brought back by head coach Kirk Ferentz in 2009 and has remained in place since.
-The second was a small black sticker on the back of the helmet, with white letters that spelled out "EVY," the nickname of legendary Iowa head coach, and athletic director, Forest Evashevski, to commemorate his death in 2009.
+The second was a small black sticker on the back of the helmet, with white letters that spelled out "EVY", the nickname of legendary Iowa head coach, and athletic director, Forest Evashevski, to commemorate his death in 2009.
 The third was in memory of Iowa high school football coaching legend Ed Thomas, who was killed in his team's weight room by a former player.
 A small gold sticker with the black letters "FFF" placed near the crown of the helmet represents "Faith, Family, Football," a motto Coach Thomas preached to his players to represent what his players' priorities should be not only through the season, but throughout life.
 The fourth was a small green sticker, with the number 30 on it to honor former Hawkeye Safety Brett Greenwood, who had recently fallen into a coma while working out at his old high school.
 Fifth was a small black sticker with a gold "TS", worn on the back of the helmet to commemorate the death of former Hawkeye safety Tyler Sash.
-Another decal was commissioned to honor former Polk County deputy sheriff Ron Stewart died on October 9, 2016 at the age of 76.
+Another decal was commissioned to honor former Polk County deputy sheriff Ron Stewart died on October 9, 2016, at the age of 76.
 Stewart volunteered his time providing security for the Iowa Football team at home and road games from 1982 to 2014.
 For the remainder of the season, the Hawkeyes wore a decal on the back of their helmets bearing his initials "RS" within a sheriff's badge in his memory.
 Most recently, a special helmet decal was worn to honor former Iowa Hawkeye football player Damon Bullock, who died at the age of 25 in March 2019.
-For the 2019 season opener, the Hawkeyes wore a gold circle with black lettering detailing "DB5" on the back of their helmets, a nod to Bullock's playing number from 2011-2014, in addition to a gold graduation cap, honoring the team's recent graduates.
+For the 2019 season opener, the Hawkeyes wore a gold circle with black lettering detailing "DB5" on the back of their helmets, a nod to Bullock's playing number from 2011 to 2014, in addition to a gold graduation cap, honoring the team's recent graduates.